How Does Travel Nursing Work? Frequently Asked Questions

 - Education support for continuing education or a graduate degree

-With travel nurses being such a valuable commodity, agencies tend to take very good care of their nurses and are available to help with paperwork and any necessary challenges as nurses plan each assignment.
+With travel nurses being such a valuable commodity, agencies tend to take good care of their nurses and are available to help with paperwork and any challenges.

 How Do I Find an Agency and Apply?